 // On this page

-Robinhood announced Cortex Digests for UK users in August 2025.
-The marketing called it an AI feature that summarises news and technicals in plain English for “Robinhood customers.”
-I opened my UK ISA on the Robinhood website today and looked for it — on META, on BMNR, on the portfolio dashboard, on the Legend chart workspace.
-Not visible anywhere.
+The marketing called Cortex Digests an AI feature that summarises news and technicals in plain English for “Robinhood customers.”
+I went looking on the website first: META, BMNR, the dashboard, the Legend chart workspace.
+Nothing.
 Then I opened the mobile app and went to META.
 There it was.
-Same account, same stock, same day, two different products.
+Same account, same stock, same day, two different products, and the same company sells both of them.

 A feature you've announced is not the same as a feature your users can see.